kevinseq1/iOS-AWS-Quiz-App/README.md

 ## Getting Started

-The user is provided with a question relating to the domain of AWS SYSOPS and is also provided with four options.
-The user has to click on the right option to go to the next question and to gain points.
+The user is provided with a question relating to AWS SYSOPS and is also provided with four answers.
+The user has to click on the right answer to go to the next question and to gain points.
 The user can also go to next question by pressing on the score and go to the previous question by pressing on the remaining question.
 As the user completes the questions the progress bar increases allowing the user to visualize how many question they have finished or how many questions are remaining.

 ## Launch Screen